ChandraShikara/Next_Word_Prediction/README.md

 import numpy as np

-# [Tokenizer loading/initialization code here]
-# Note: The tokenizer object must be loaded or recreated with the same vocabulary used for training.
+# Note: The tokenizer object must be created with the same vocabulary used for training.

 def predict_next_word(seed_text, n_words_to_generate):
     # 1. Preprocess seed_text (lowercase, tokenize)